samiamlabs/minireach_docs/source/gazebo.rst

 ----------------------

-The ``minireach_simulator`` "stack" (a stack is a collection of ROS packages) provide the Gazebo environment for MiniReach.
+The ``minireach_simulator`` "stack" (a stack is a collection of ROS packages) provide the Gazebo environment for the truck.
 The ``minireach_gazebo`` pakckage includes

- * monosim.launch spawns a truck in a miniature warehouse with bootstrap software
+ * `monosim.launch`:  spawns a truck in a miniature warehouse with bootstrap software
- * multisim.launch spawns multiple trucks in a miniature warehouse, each with bootstrap software running in a separate "ros master" for each truck
+ * `multisim.launch`: spawns multiple trucks in a miniature warehouse, each with bootstrap software running in a separate "ros master" for each truck
- * simulation.launch spawns a truck in a muniature warehose without bootstrap software
+ * `simulation.launch`: spawns a truck in a miniature warehose without bootstrap software

 To start one simulated truck, use the following terminal command: ::